Admit it. When you get a new RC car, the first thing you do is try to figure out how fast it can go, right?

 Electric RC cars were not always faster than nitro RC cars.

-This has changed with the advancements in battery and motor technology of electric RC cars over the last few years.
-Each category has its advantages, but the electric RC car is the fastest.
+This has changed with the battery and motor technology advancements of electric RC cars over the last few years.
+Each category has advantages, but the electric RC car is the fastest.